 Shooting on the move.

 Mastering Sight Gear 2 - The Flash Sight Picture.

 Introduction to tactical speed shooting concepts.

-Weapon retention issues.
+Weapon retention and disparity of force issues.

 One of the most intense rifle courses you'll ever attend!

 Course duration: 1-day (8 hours) / 2-days (16-hours)

 Course tuition: 1-day course - $ 175.00 / 2-day course - $ 350.00

 (Tuition fee includes range fee and use of loaner firearms)

 Student requirements: Note pad and pen, eye protection, ear protection, baseball type cap, duty belt with holster and magazine carriers, duty pistol with at least 3 magazines, patrol rifle with at least 4 magazines and tactical sling.